ElaniceAi/python-a2a/README.md

 - **Agent Flow UI**: Visual workflow editor for building and managing agent networks with drag-and-drop interface
 - **Agent Discovery**: Built-in support for agent registry and discovery with full Google A2A protocol compatibility
-- **LangChain Integration**: Seamless integration with LangChain's tools and agents
-- **Expanded Tool Ecosystem**: Use tools from both LangChain and MCP in any agent
+- **Expanded Tool Ecosystem**: Use tools from MCP in any agent
-- **Enhanced Agent Interoperability**: Convert between A2A agents and LangChain agents
+- **Enhanced Agent Interoperability**: Improved integration between agent systems
-- **Mixed Workflow Engine**: Build workflows combining both ecosystems
-- **Simplified Agent Development**: Access thousands of pre-built tools instantly
+- **Simplified Agent Development**: Access pre-built tools instantly
 - **Advanced Streaming Architecture**: Enhanced streaming with Server-Sent Events (SSE), better error handling, and robust fallback mechanisms
 - **Task-Based Streaming**: New `tasks_send_subscribe` method for streaming task updates in real-time
 - **Streaming Chunks API**: Improved chunk processing with the `StreamingChunk` class for structured streaming data